motiur3214/covid-vaccination/README.md

 ## Routes
 - '/' is for search with nid
+- /registration'
 - '/dashboard' is after login
+- '/register' is user registration

 ## Implementation
+- laravel default auth ui is used
 - every requirement is fulfilled
 - layered architecture with clear separations between different concerns
 - used queue and scheduler for mail